microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-list-allchannels.md

 ## Response

 If successful, this method returns a `200 OK` response code and a collection of [channel](../resources/channel.md) objects in the response body.
-The response also includes the **@odata.id** property which can be used to access the channel and The response also includes the on the [channel](../resources/channel.md) object.
+The response also includes the **@odata.id** property which can be used to access the channel and run other operations on the [channel](../resources/channel.md) object.

 ## Examples